2731557667/test/scraper/contents/Academics/itcell.php.md

 these resources and to adhere to the following guidelines:

-<p>â€¢ The Internet and associated resources contain a wide variety of material
+<p>â€?The Internet and associated resources contain a wide variety of material

 and information.
 Information available on the Internet is not generated